|

 For more complex states, like those comprising multiple free particles,

-the label would need to accommodate both continuous and
+would need to accommodate both

 Equations (1.5.1) and (1.4.26) inform us about the transformation behavior of these states under homogeneous Lorentz transformations.